Last Updated on July 23, 2023

 These are not only useful for UX, but also for Google.
 If someone is looking for a topic and it appears in your page the anchor tag might get you found.

-Again using the “vegan diet and health” example.
+Back to our “vegan diet and health” example.
 If your page included various diet and health advice, one of your sections might be “vegan diet and health”.

 Example page “Exploring Various Diets and Your Health”: